-That sounds really interesting.
 With so many microphone companies out there, Blue certainly does a good job of standing out as a very visible brand.

 Thanks.
 I think there are a lot of companies that make great-sounding products with interesting technology, and others have interesting designs and functionality, but there aren’t many that put the two together.
-At Blue, we have great sound and quality mixed with looks, which makes for a pretty unique offering that’s differentiated us over the years.
+At Blue, we have great sound and quality mixed with looks, which makes for a unique offering that’s differentiated us over the years.

-I knew the Blue guys from my years at Guitar Center management.
+I knew the Blue Microphone guys from my years at Guitar Center management.
 So when the company got new investors in 2008, they started to look around for someone to help them take things to the next level.
 They had done a great job with the structure and backbone of the company, but really didn’t know enough about the industry, customers and the applications to build further.
-So they brought me on in 2009, and for the last 4 years we’ve spent time building up the team, working on being innovative on the product side, and getting better customer service.
-And it’s worked.
+So they brought me on in 2009, and for the last four years we’ve spent time building up the team, working on being innovative on the product side, and getting better customer service.
+And it’s worked!
 We’ve grown like crazy.

 (Above: John Maier)

 What kind of business strategies have you implemented in your time as CEO to ensure that you guys remain at the forefront of the consumer microphone world?

 The thing is, we focus 100% on the user.
 We don’t spend as much time with the middle-men, although they’re important.
 We think about the customer first, and the applications that they’re going to use the mics in.
 A product like Mikey is a high-quality stereo mic that you plug into the iPhone, and it really transforms the phone into a high-performance stereo recorder, which is amazing.
 So once you have a product that people really need and want, you can add the fun part, which is the design and functionality.